helminster/imgloader/README.md

-A simple bot for scheduling and downloading images using RabbitMQ and ReactPHP
+A simple bot for scheduling and downloading images using RabbitMQ and ReactPHP.
+Duplicates are rewritten.

 ## Usage examples